molecule/molecule.github.io/_post/prelims from my perspective.md

 WHAT THEY WERE LOOKING FOR
 1. Details of the experiment, how it was run, what their findings were.
-	- Serial condition vs Parallel condition
+	- I first started describing the Tohidi et al. paper about showing participants multiple designs, but quickly corrected myself.
-	- What they were actually designing (web ads)
+	- Then I described the motivation, that the authors wondered whether getting designers to create multiple versions would improve quality and diversity.
+I described the Serial condition vs Parallel condition.
-	- How they evaluated their findings (web clicks on online ads, similarity comparisons, and self-efficacy pre- and post- study surveys).
+	- With some prompting, I said that they were actually designing web ads (I could have said this without prompting, but I was feeling nervous and so I just stopped talking here).
-	- Three hypotheses: Better/more successful ads, greater diversity in designs, and increased levels of self-efficacy in student designers.
+	- I described the three hypotheses: Better/more successful ads, greater diversity in designs, and increased levels of self-efficacy in student designers.
-	- Level of detail they were looking for: Q) how did they actually do the comparison to see diversity?
-A) Pairwise comparison.
-Q) Who did the comparison?
-A) Mechanical Turk workers
+	- I said they used expert ratings to evaluate diversity, and Professor Canny pressed me on  how they actually did the comparison (I said "pairwise comparison") and on who these 'experts' actually were.
+I said they were Mechanical Turk workers, which is what he was looking for.
 2. Theoretical motivations behind what they looked for and found.
 	- I described how the serial process enabled iterative improvement on the starting point, which may hillcimb toward some kind of local optima, whereas generating multiple designs in parallel may sample more broadly from the design space, and allows a greater chance of global optima.
 3. Obvious problems w/ the experimental design or how it was run.